Here’s whether it’s safe to use RocketGate and RocketPay:

 Here’s the biggest thing to understand with RocketPay.

-It has protections in place to reduce chargebacks.
 That’s a two-way street, so let’s consider both angles.

 If you’re the merchant, then this is a wonderful feature, and it’s why RocketPay is popular among high-risk industries.